Common-Longitudinal-ICU-data-Format/CLIF-TableOne/README.md

 # CLIF 2.1 Validation & Summarization Tool

-A comprehensive tool for validating and analyzing CLIF 2.1 data tables using clifpy.
+A comprehensive tool for validating and analyzing CLIF 2.1 data tables using clifpy with Table One generation.

-## Features

-- CLIF 2.1 validation using clifpy
-- Summary statistics and quality metrics
-- MCIDE collection
-- User feedback system for validation errors
-- Persistent caching
-- Interactive visualizations
-- PDF report generation
-- Web app and CLI interfaces
-- Table One generation with cohort analysis

 ## Supported Tables